-Thetford Linear hob.
+Thetford Linear Hob

 The glass lid that covers the hob is fitted with bump stops which prevent the glass from rattling on the trivet.
-These bumps stops may with time and driving on uneven road surfaces move from the ideal position.
+These bump stops may, with time and driving on uneven road surfaces, move from the ideal position.
 If you find that your hob rattles on the trivet we would first advise you to move the bump stops to the correct position.
 Failing this we would advise that you position a tea towel under the glass lid while driving.

-Please ensure that you remove the t towel before you commence cooking.
+Please ensure that you remove the tea towel before you commence cooking.